Eastside girls win South Adams tournament

 “I’m real proud of these girls because they work so hard, and for them to do this is really, really good,” said Eastside coach Mike Lortie.
 “Being 12-2 is really nice too.
 Playing two today was good for us.

-“Delta was a longer, physical team, and we struggled for a little bit with them, but when we decide to play defense, our defense is really good,” he said.
+“Delta was a longer, physical team, and we struggled for a little bit with them, but when we decided to play defense, our defense is really good,” he said.

 Eastside led by as many as 18 points in the first half against South Adams (7-5).